 I personally like to see my guns.
 On my old homestead I had built a custom gun storage cabinet with glass doors into the wall of the living room.
 I backed it with a tanned, hair-on deer hide and stacked the rifles, shotguns, and pistols against the hide in a beautiful display.
-Below it, with knotty pine doors, was my storage of extra ammo, gun cleaning kit and supplies.
+Below it, with knotty pine doors, was my storage of extra ammo, best gun belt, gun cleaning kit and supplies.
 It kept the dust off my guns and was a beautiful display.

 But my home burned, so…